ValGherdol/4-MAT_project/README.md

 For a detailed description of the program (rules of use, analysis methods' explanation, resulting files), please check the 4-MAT USER MANUAL.

-This package folder initially contains the following files (arranged by type):
+This package initially contains the following files :

+- You will find in the main folder (other than the current README) :
+	- 4-MAT USER MANUAL.docx : the user manual which explains in details how the program works.
-- Python files :
+- You will find in the Code folder :
 	- 4-MAT_XXXX_YY_ZZ.py : the main code file of the program.
 The XYZ characters stands for the date of the lastest update.
 	- Setting_functions.py : the first auxiliary code file containing the definitions of functions the main code file uses to set the parameters and load the data.
 	- PCEIN_functions.py : the second auxiliary code file containing the definitions of functions the main code file uses during the first analysis method.